precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 ## Finding the sweet spot

-Prior to looking for tips to find the sweet spot for the tapping term, I urge you to make sure to enable "[Ignore Mod Tap Interrupt](#ignore-mod-tap-interrupt)" first.
+Prior to looking for tips to find the sweet spot for the tapping term, I urge you to make sure to disable "[Hold on Other Key Press](#hold-on-other-key-press)" first.
 Too many people make the mistake of endlessly tweaking the tapping term in the hope that they'll eventually find the golden number that will let them use home row mods with no accidents.
 You can increase or decrease the tapping term all you want but that won't help with rolling letters if your mod-taps aren't configured to ignore interruptions.

 If they *are* configured to but you still get accidental alphas or modifiers occasionally, here's what you can try.